 Across the multiple geographical locations, and throughout the year, Glenariff provides high quality forage from both silage and grazing management and grazing D values are particularly good across all regions.

-Glenariff has excellent disease scoring 8.3 for both Crown Rust and Mildew.
+Glenariff has excellent disease tolerance scoring 6.3 for Crown Rust and 7.2 for Mildew.
 It has excellent winter hardiness and good ground cover.